 The World Health Organization advises that, with tuberculosis increasing worldwide, there is a small but real risk of infection being transmitted during air flights.
 Transmission has only been recorded in flights lasting over eight hours.
 The risk is clearly greater when many of those on board are from countries with a high incidence of the disease.
 WHO further advises that physicians should inform all infectious TB patients that they must not travel by air until they have completed at least two weeks of adequate treatment.
 Patients with multidrug resistant TB should be advised not to travel until proven by adequate laboratory confirmation to be non-infectious.
 To date, no case of active TB has been identified as a result of exposure on a commercial aircraft.

 Fear of Flying

 Fear may develop from a bad experience - a rough flight, or after a news report of a high jacking or crash.
 Panic attacks are common (sudden, intense anxiety, sweating and trembling).
-The sensation is often so frightening that the sufferer may from then on refuse to fly.
+The sensation is often so frightening that the sufferer may refuse to fly in the future.

 - Explain that fear of flying is common and emphasize that flying is safer than road or rail travel in most developed countries.

 - Try distraction by talking with other passengers, watching in-flight films, eating or reading.